Nohaltsail/fast-pysqlparse/README.md

-SQL Parser Library
+SQL Parser Library:
 A high-performance, cross-platform SQL parsing library, designed to handle the most complex SQL queries with ease.

-Overview
+Overview:

 This library provides a robust set of tools for parsing and analyzing SQL statements.
 Built with a core engine in C++17 for maximum performance, it offers native Python bindings, making it the ideal choice for data-intensive applications where speed and accuracy are critical.

 It excels at parsing extremely long SQL statements and queries with deeply nested subqueries, delivering performance far superior to pure-Python alternatives.

-Features
+Features:

 Fast SQL Parsing: Leverages a high-performance C++17 core to parse SQL statements rapidly.